ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ### PSBBN installer script:
 `02-PSBBN-Installer.sh` fully automates the installation of PSBBN

-- Downloads the latest version of the `PSBBN Definitive English patch` from archive.org and installs it
+- Downloads and installs the latest version of the **PSBBN Definitive English Patch** from archive.org
-- Asks how many `OPL Launcher` partitions you'd like to create (for up to 700 games!)
-- Asks how large you’d like the music partition
-- Creates a __.POPS partition for PS1 games with the remaining space up to 128 GB
+- Prompts for the desired size of the Music Partition
+- Prompts for the desired size of the POPS Partition
-- Installs a custom build of OPL with exFAT and Auto Launch support for BDM devices
+- Installs the latest build of Open PS2 Loader (OPL) with exFAT and Auto Launch support for BDM devices
 - Installs POPStarter
-- Runs APA-Jail and creates an exFAT partition with all remaining disk space
+- Runs APA-Jail, creating an exFAT partition using all remaining disk space beyond the first 128 GB

 ### Game installer script:
 `03-Game-Installer.sh` fully automates the installation of PS1 and PS2 games.
 In the `games` folder on your computer, simply put your PS2 `ISO` or `ZSO` files in the `CD`/`DVD` folders, and your PS1 `VCD` files in the `POPS` folder.